ariannasg/python3-essential-training/README.md

 The code for this codes lives on the [advanced folder](./advanced).

-This courses shows shows to leverage Python features such as object-oriented special class methods, using logging to track performance and user activity, how to port code from Python 2 to 3, and how to make the code more efficient and easier to read and maintain. also shows how to manipulate data, build custom classes and functions, create lists, and write more elegant, optimized code.
+This courses shows shows to leverage Python features such as object-oriented special class methods, using logging to track performance and user activity, how to port code from Python 2 to 3, and how to make the code more efficient and easier to read and maintain.
+Also shows how to manipulate data, build custom classes and functions, create lists, and write more elegant, optimized code.

 #### Objectives
 - Truth value testing